 - Study blueprints and diagrams to determine dimensions of structure or form to be constructed.

 - Cut or saw boards, timbers, or plywood to required size, using handsaw, power saw, or woodworking machine.

 - Mark cutting lines on materials, using pencil and scriber.

-Rough Carpenters with little to no experience tend to make between $26220 and $32810 while the more experienced ones make over $56970 per year.
+Rough Carpenters with little to no experience tend to make between $28860 and $35820 while the more experienced ones can earn over $61530 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Rough Carpenter is to move to a higher paying state like AK.
-Right now, the highest paying states for Rough Carpenters are AK, HI, NY, NJ and MA.
+One of the easiest ways to increase your salary as a Rough Carpenter is to move to a higher paying state like HI.
+Right now, the highest paying states for Rough Carpenters are HI, IL, AK, NJ and NY.

-3 other factors that can increase your salary as A Rough Carpenter is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Rough Carpenter is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Rough Carpenters what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Rough Carpenters what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons